Animal husbandry: Animal health

 Good husbandry, proper feeding, and hygiene are the main contributors to animal health on the farm, bringing economic benefits through maximised production.
 When, despite these precautions, animals still become sick, they are treated with veterinary medicines, by the farmer and the veterinarian.
-In the European Union, when farmers treat their own animals, they are required to follow the guidelines for treatment and to record the treatments given.
-Animals are susceptible to a number of diseases and conditions that may affect their health.
+In the European Union, when farmers treat their own animals, they are required to follow treatment guidelines and record the treatments given.
+Animals are susceptible to many diseases and conditions that may affect their health.
 Some, like classical swine fever and scrapie are specific to one type of stock, while others, like foot-and-mouth disease affect all cloven-hoofed animals.
 Animals living under intensive conditions are prone to internal and external parasites; increasing numbers of sea lice are affecting farmed salmon in Scotland.
 Reducing the parasite burdens of livestock results in increased productivity and profitability.

-Where the condition is serious, governments impose regulations on import and export, on the movement of stock, quarantine restrictions and the reporting of suspected cases.
+Where the condition is serious, governments impose regulations on imports and exports, the movement of stock, quarantine restrictions, and the reporting of suspected cases.
 Vaccines are available against certain diseases, and antibiotics are widely used where appropriate.
-At one time, antibiotics were routinely added to certain compound foodstuffs to promote growth, but this practice is now frowned on in many countries because of the risk that it may lead to antimicrobial resistance in livestock and in humans.
+At one time, antibiotics were routinely added to certain compound foodstuffs to promote growth.
+Still, this practice is now frowned on in many countries because of the risk that it may lead to antimicrobial resistance in livestock and in humans.